Getting Started with Machine Learning - Classification in Scikit-learn

 print(

-f"Prediction accuracy on train data: {score_tr*100:.2f}%\n\
+f"Model accuracy on train data: {score_tr*100:.2f}%\n\

-Prediction accuracy on test data: {score_te*100:.2f}%"
+Model accuracy on test data: {score_te*100:.2f}%"

 )

-Prediction accuracy on train data: 100.00%
+Model accuracy on train data: 100.00%

-Prediction accuracy on test data: 96.67%
+Model accuracy on test data: 96.67%

 As you can see, the model performed perfectly on the training set.
-No wonder, we tested the classifiers performance on the same data it was trained on.
+No wonder, we tested the classifier’s performance on the same data it was trained on.
 But is there way how we can improve the score on the test data?

 Yes there is.
 But for this we need to fine-tune our random forest classifier.
 Because as of now we only used the classifier with it’s default parameters.